-In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards update ("ASU") No. 2016-09: "Improvements to Employee Share-Based Payment Accounting" which amends ASC Topic 718, Compensation - Stock Compensation.
+In March 2016, the FASB issued ASU No. 2016-09, "Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting" which amends ASC Topic 718, Compensation - Stock Compensation.
 This ASU includes provisions intended to simplify various aspects related to how share-based payments are accounted for and presented in the financial statements.
 This ASU is effective for public companies for the financial statements issued for annual periods beginning after December 15, 2016 and interim periods within those annual periods.
 Earlier application is permitted as of the beginning of an interim or annual reporting period, with any adjustments reflected as of the beginning of the fiscal year of adoption.
-The Company has not determined the effect that the adoption of the pronouncement may have on its financial position and/or results of operations.
+The adoption of this ASU is not expected to have a material impact on the Company's consolidated financial statements.